-GECC Deposits in the Bank
+GECC Deposit in the Bank

 From time to time, the Bank extends credit to its customers in transactions where the transaction proceeds are used for the benefit of, or are otherwise transferred to, GE or one of its subsidiaries (a "Covered Transaction").
-To ensure the Bank's compliance with applicable laws relating to Covered Transactions (including Federal Reserve Board Regulation W), GECC has, from time to time, deposited funds with the Bank as collateral for the Covered Transactions (the "Segregated Deposits").
-The deposits earned interest at market rates and the aggregate interest expense in respect of the Segregated Deposits was \$2.0 million, \$1.9 million and \$1.3 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-At December 31, 2013, 2012 and 2011, the aggregate balance of the Segregated Deposits was \$651 million, \$301 million and \$251 million, respectively.
-In connection with this offering, GECC assigned these deposits to us and these deposits have been eliminated in the combined financial statements.
+To ensure the Bank's compliance with applicable laws relating to Covered Transactions (including Federal Reserve Board Regulation W), GECC has, from time to time, deposited funds with the Bank as collateral for the Covered Transactions (the "Segregated Deposit").
+The deposit earns interest at market rates and the aggregate interest expense in respect of the Segregated Deposit was \$2.0 million, \$1.9 million and \$1.3 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+At December 31, 2013, 2012 and 2011, the balance of the Segregated Deposit was \$651 million, \$301 million and \$251 million, respectively.
+In connection with the completion of the IPO, GECC assigned this deposit to us and the deposit has been eliminated in the combined financial statements.